Le Mans Classic: Car classes

 Although the ruleset states 2015 for the final Legend class, any car up to 2020 in Prototype and 2023 for GTE will be eligible, as the cars were retired at the end of the 2020 FIA WEC season in prototypes and 2023 for GTE cars.
 Some cars used in 2015 were eligible to 2023.
 Support races for retired GT3 cars whose homologation expired and NASCAR race cars up to 2021 will be offered.
-The Le Mans Classic will be associated with NASCAR Holdings' Historic Sportscar Racing, whose sportscars will be offered in the Le Mans Classic Legend.
+The Le Mans Classic will be associated with NASCAR Holdings' Historic Sportscar Racing, whose sportscars will be offered in the Le Mans Classic Legend, along with historic (Gen 6 and prior) NASCAR national series race cars.

 Le Mans Classic Japan

 Beginning in 2005, the SERO organization launched the Le Mans Classic Japan event, meant to run in alternative years from the event in France.
 The initial event was held at the Mine Circuit, while in 2007 it moved to the Fuji Speedway where it was part of the Japan Le Mans Challenge event.

 Drivers and cars are required to fit the same qualifications as their French counterparts, meaning cars are broken into eras and drivers require competition licenses.